Anti-Doping Rule Violations and Process

 Under the World Anti-Doping Code there are 11 possible anti-doping rule violations.

-Sanctions for violations can range from a warning, to a short suspension, to a lifetime ban.
+Sanctions for violations can range from a warning, to a short suspension or to a lifetime ban.

-The process set out here describes the general course of action that a matter may take through to its conclusion.
+The following process sets out the general course of action that a matter may take through to its conclusion.
 The exact detail of the process will depend upon the anti-doping policy of the relevant sport.